 The Telegraph Hill Dwellers Oral History Project records the experiences of many of the unique people who have made, and continue to make, our neighborhood the wonderful place it is.
 In addition to preserving the character of Telegraph Hill, the THD Oral History Project seeks to preserve the characters of Telegraph Hill.

-Unlike the first two collections, the Third Collection features video recordings.
-These interviews were conducted by John Doxey, manager of THD’s Oral History Program.
+The newest collection consists of video interviews with current North Beach/Telegraph Hill residents who help form the neighborhood’s vibrant, creative and close-knit character.
+The Video (Third) Collection interviews were conducted by John Doxey, manager of THD’s Oral History Program.
 John recorded six oral histories in 2022, and more interviews are planned.
-If you’re enjoying this collection and you’d like to recommend a North Beach resident you think would be a good subject for an oral history interview, please contact John Doxey at oral.history@thd.org
+If you’re enjoying this collection and you’d like to recommend a North Beach resident you think would be a good subject for an oral history interview, please contact John Doxey at oral.history@thd.org.

-Second Collection
+Bancroft Collection

 Many of these narrators were elderly when Judith interviewed them, and all had either lived or worked in or near North Beach for much of their lives.
 Some were born in Italy and emigrated to San Francisco seeking economic opportunity or the chance to marry a fellow Italian already living in the city.
 The stories they tell bring to life the sights, sounds and smells of Italian North Beach life in the early and middle decades of the past century – from neighborhood kids picnicking among the goats on a still-undeveloped Telegraph Hill and families in their Sunday best strolling through the Fort Mason tunnel to circuses that set up in Washington Square Park and the aroma of fermenting homemade wine that filled the air each fall after the grape harvest.
 The picture was not always rosy: several narrators mention, for example, the racist taunts that were commonly hurled when Chinese-Americans ventured into North Beach.

-First Collection
+Original Collection

 The narrators also provide details about their professional lives in a wide range of fields, highlighting the diversity and vibrancy that has long characterized North Beach.
 This collection includes interviews with a restauranteur, an architect, the owner of a leather shop, the owner of a bead shop, a fishmonger, a cabinet maker, a bookstore owner, a jazz musician, an author, a sculptor, a grocery store owner and more.
 These interviews took place in the 1993-2008 period and were conducted by a variety of THD members, including Audrey Tomaselli, Valerie Hearn, Rozell Overmire and Judith Robinson.